Start page

 Chuv tyrsa "stipa", in other Turkic languages is not recorded – Rus tyrsa "a species of stipa" M. Vasmer believed the word "dark".
 Ukr tyrza, tyrsa are widespread for names of different kinds of Stipa and (Carex).

 Chuv xăvăš "Honeysuckle", similar words in other Turkic languages not found – Ukr хабз, khaboz, khabuz, khabzyna are used for different species of elder and various weeds at all.
-Possibility of borrowing from the Bulgarian is uncertain.
+The possibility of borrowing from the Bulgarian is uncertain.

 Chuv xăyax "sedge", the word has the form qyjaq in many other Turkic languages – Ukr kyiaky, kyiax, kyiashyna, kyiashnyk, kiyashky used for the names of Carlina, calamus (Acorus), cattail (Typha) and even corn in the Carpathians and partly in the steppe Ukraine.
 Sedge is similar in leaf shapes to water or bog plants calamus and cattails and also grows in humid, swampy areas.